|

 The 1968 US Vox catalog described the V289 Viper model as follows: "Offers the guitarist a world of exciting new sounds and conventional playing ease.
 Double cut-away fully arched top and back with twin f holes beautifully trimmed, enhancing the appearance and tonal resonance of the instrument.
 Built-in E tuner, distortion booster, treble and bass booster, repeat percussion, two exclusive VOX Ferro-Sonic pickups.
 All new easy-to-fret fast-neck with VOX double T bar and adjustable steel rod.
 Fully adjustable bridge with six individual string rollers, providing individual suspension for each string.
 One volume, two tone controls and three-position pickup selector switch.
 Sunburst or Cherry."

 The 1968 US Vox price list indicated that the retail price of the Viper guitar was $415 USD.
-In 2011 dollars, the Viper would retail for about $2650.
+In today's dollars, the Viper would retail for almost $2700.

 The Viper guitar was produced for Vox in Italy by EKO in Recanati Italy.
 A decal on the back of each guitar states: "Made for Vox in Italy."